Tyrrrz/DiscordChatExporter/Readme.md

 **Project status: active**.

 DiscordChatExporter can be used to export message history from a [Discord](https://discord.com) channel to a file.
-It works with direct messages, group messages, server channels, supports Discord's dialect of markdown and all other rich media features.
+It works with direct messages, group messages, and server channels, and supports Discord's dialect of markdown as well as all other rich media features.

 **If you have questions or issues, please check out the [wiki](https://github.com/Tyrrrz/DiscordChatExporter/wiki)**.